sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ### General requirements

-Submit all text files to the github repository of the lab both in source code and in pdf format.
+Submit all text files to the moodle repository of the lab in source code and the results in pdf format.
 Attach your code as well, but do not include external libraries and frameworks.
 If you have used any other sources than yours, list them in the references section of your report.

 Do not use capital letters, spaces, accents or any special characters but _ in your filenames!

-Upload these files into the *_github subfolder_* of your project.
-If more students are working on the same project, there are dedicated subfolders for each of them.

 ### Cover letter (only for the midterm and final)

-Write a short cover letter when submitting your work and upload it into [moodle](https://moodle.elte.hu/course/view.php?id=21135).
+Write a short cover letter when submitting your work and upload it into [moodle](https://moodle.elte.hu/).
 It has to be concise, but include keywords like the title of the course and the title of your project.
 It should be in a letter form with your name, the address of the university, salutation and closing.
 Write a short summary about your work: what are the 2-3 most important results/conclusions what you have learned and what can be interesing for an external reader.
 Summarize shortly the list of files, what you have uploaded to the github repository.

 An average cover letter is a half din A4 page long, but it never should be longer than one page with all formal parts.